hsukenooi/iterative-website/_posts/2021-02-25-iterative-winter-21-announcement.markdown

 ### Why We're Excited

 1Export helps MSMEs (micro, small and medium enterprises) in the Philippines, sell their products internationally.
 At the moment, they primarily sell Filipino food-related goods to the United States, Singapore, the Middle East and Israel.
 Their value lays is in their ability to bundle everything an MSME needs to sell internationally.
 Specifically, localization (labels, translations, etc.), logistics and being able to sell to retailers in the target countries.
 We like this space because it's a continuation of the trends that Stripe and Shopify have set to let any business easily reach a new audience.
 1Exports ability to turn any business into a global brand will be important as we move into an era of greater globalization and digitalization.

-### Stage

-1Export was able to double their revenues last year and are doing about $500k in ARR right now.
-They're growing 15% MoM.
-More importantly, their product suite is much more comprehensive then most startups we've run across which is important here because with something like this, offline businesses just want everything white-gloved.

 ### Founders